 Any public communication by a Member about the Consortium, and any use of Consortium trademarks or service marks, must be approved in writing by the office of the Executive Director prior to release.
 The Consortium will respond within five business days to such requests.
 To ensure accuracy, the Consortium reserves the right to require changes to such communications.

-Exceptions to this are all “approved for member use” Consortium materials.
-These include descriptions of the Consortium, Knowledge-Centered Service (KCS®), Intelligent Swarming, the Customer Experience Initiative, the Leadership Framework for Service Excellence and other initiative names or concepts that members may use in explaining the Consortium and its initiatives or services.
+Exceptions to this are all “approved for Member use” Consortium materials.
+These include descriptions of the Consortium, Knowledge-Centered Service (KCS®), Intelligent Swarmingsm, Predictive Customer Engagement®, the Leadership Framework for Service Excellence, and other initiative names or concepts that Members may use in explaining the Consortium and its initiatives or services.

 Any Member company which implies through its conduct or communications that its product or service has been endorsed by the Consortium, without prior written consent from the Consortium, will be asked to cease such activity immediately.
 The Consortium is the only designated certifying body for KCS® and Intelligent Swarmingsm.
 The Consortium offers certification programs for people, the KCS Verified program for knowledge management tools that support the KCS Practices, and the KCS Aligned program for tools and services that compliment KCS.

 The Consortium expects that all Members (or others who might be allowed to participate in membership activities) will deal with each other and the Consortium’s staff in a professional and respectful manner.
 Among other things, the Consortium will not tolerate discrimination or harassment based on characteristics that are protected under applicable law, like sex, race, national origin, etc. Concerns regarding discrimination, harassment,or other unprofessional or disrespectful behavior are to be shared with the Executive Director.
 Membership benefits may be restricted or discontinued for engaging in such behavior.

 If inaccurate information is published or broadcast concerning the Consortium, its intellectual property, or relationships, the Consortium will vigorously act to clarify its position.
 This will protect the intellectual property of the Consortium from misrepresentation or dilution, and make all of our efforts more effective in shaping the future of customer support and the customer experience.

 Please send requests for approval of Consortium-related communications to email@example.com.